RafailAndreou/Thesis/mp4/README.md

 ## 📝 License

-This code is built on top of [MediaPipe](https://github.com/google/mediapipe) and is intended for academic and educational use.
+This code is built on top of [MediaPipe](https://github.com/google/mediapipe) and is intended for academic and educational use.- [MediaPipe](https://github.com/google/mediapipe) – Apache License 2.0